aws/sagemaker-python-sdk/doc/frameworks/tensorflow/using_tf.rst

 * JSON - specify ``application/json`` as the value of the ``content_type`` parameter.
 * JSON lines - specify ``application/jsonlines`` as the value of the ``content_type`` parameter.

-For detailed information about how TensorFlow Serving formats these data types for input and output, see :ref:`using_tf:TensorFlow Serving Input and Output`.
+For detailed information about how TensorFlow Serving formats these data types for input and output, see :ref:`tensorflow-serving-input-output`.

 You can also accept any custom data format by writing input and output functions, and include them in the ``inference.py`` file in your model.
-For information, see :ref:`using_tf:Create Python Scripts for Custom Input and Output Formats`.
+For information, see :ref:`custom-input-output`.

+.. _tensorflow-serving-input-output:

 TensorFlow Serving Input and Output
 ===================================